jnjosh/jnjosh.com/content/about.md

 <br />

-In my spare time, I've been [learning to draw](https://instagram.com/jnjosh) and [learning German](https://www.duolingo.com/jnjosh).
+In my spare time, I've started doing more [photography](https://instagram.com/jnjosh) and some more filmmaking.
+I'm learning German and Japanese (and dabbling in Ukrainian).
 I also really enjoy cooking and [keyboards](/categories/keyboards).
 I'm basically a nerd that has too many interests and spend a lot of my time trying to prioritize them.
-I watch too many Star Wars fan theories on YouTube.
+I watch too much content on YouTube.

 <br />